lattera/articles/hardenedbsd/2018-05-26_cross-dso-cfi/article.md

 still some major hurdles to overcome.
 This work has already helped improve llvm and I hope more commits upstream to both FreeBSD and llvm will happen.

+We're getting closer to being able to send out a preliminary Call For Testing (CFT).
+At the very least, I would like to solve the static linking issues prior to publishing the CFT.
+Expect it to be published before the end of 2018.

 I would like to thank Ed Maste, Dimitry Andric, and Rafael Espindola for their help, guidance, and support.